-Homeownership can offer many advantages including tax benefits, financial security, and the pride that comes with taking care of your own place.
+Homeownership can offer many advantages including tax benefits, financial security and the pride that comes with taking care of your own place.
 But is it for you?
-Here are 10 questions to help you decide whether you are ready to stake your claim on your dream home.
+Here are 10 questions to help you decide whether or not you are ready to buy a home.

 Why would I want to own?

 Many financial professionals consider homeownership to be the single best avenue for building wealth.
 There are tax benefits as well — under current U.S. tax law, you can write off your mortgage interest expense against your income on your primary residence (however, be aware of changes in the tax law as of 2019 and consult your tax advisor for details).

 Owning a home also can foster in you a sense of pride and security, knowing that any improvements you make to the property will benefit you rather than your landlord.
 Homeowners tend to have more freedom in a property that isn’t controlled by the rules of others, and many people want to know that they are getting more in return for their money than just a place to lay their head at night.

 Despite what the government might say, homeownership is not for everybody.
 If you don’t have stable employment or you have a job from which you might be transferred in the near future, purchasing a home may not be worth the expense.
 Additionally, if you have a job for which you find it difficult to prove your income, it may be tough to qualify for a loan.
 If you have bad credit, are living paycheck to paycheck or just don’t feel you are ready to buy a home and the responsibility that comes with it, renting may still be your best option.